May 24, 2019

 Advances in stroke treatment and access to an academic medical center that offers the most specialized expertise and innovative technologies contributed to Bob's successful recovery.

 "In the last 10 years, there have been tremendous advances in clot removal," says Dr. Abraham.
-"As a comprehensive center, we are always on top of these developments and take part in clinical trials to fine-tune new techiques.
+"As a comprehensive center, we are always on top of these developments and take part in clinical trials to fine-tune new techniques.
 We have excellent communications among our team that help us prepare and collaborate.
 And in this case, we also had Bob's sons.
 They took quick action and got the ball rolling fast."

 "If you're worried, seek medical help," concludes Ian.
 "Everything else can wait.
 We're so fortunate to have gotten the best-case outcome for my dad."